Ratatouille (video game): Plot

-This part also gives more exploration of the sewers including a bonus level and objects that decorate the colony’s home.
-Remy returns to the kitchen to steal from the cooler and Remy helps Linguini three times when he’s given a special order.
-Remy turns off the gas which distracts the chefs and steals the key to open the cooler.
+This part also gives more exploration of the sewers, including a bonus level and objects that decorate the colony's home.
+Remy returns to the kitchen to steal from the cooler and Remy helps Linguini three times when he's given a special order.
+Remy turns off the gas, which distracts the chefs and steals the key to open the cooler.
 The colony steals the food but the Head Chef Skinner spots him.
-Skinner chases Remy throughout the kitchen, but Skinner slips on a mop, and crashes into a pile of pots and pans Remy escapes through the cooler’s pipes and meets with Django for their next heist.
+Skinner chases Remy throughout the kitchen, but Skinner slips on a mop and crashes into a pile of pots and pans.
+Remy escapes through the cooler's pipes and meets with Django for their next heist.

 Remy helps his colony steal prized foods at the market, but Skinner and the old lady from the cottage chase him.
 Skinner is then trapped in a freezer and escapes again.
-After that, the food critic Anton Ego, also known as the "Grim Eater," has arrived at Gusteau's for a review; one that will be important to the cooks.
-However, with the exception of Linguini and the rôtisseuse Colette, they all leave after finding out about Remy.
-Now it is up to Remy, his rat colony, Linguini, and Colette to cook for many people, including the critic Ego.
-Remy decides to cook Ratatouille for the night, impressing Ego.
-Skinner, furious by the food's delicacy, chases Remy throughout the Gusteau's restaurant, wrecking it in the process.
-While Remy manages to escape from Skinner (who is later crushed accidentally by the chandelier), the restaurant's credibility is lost due to the revelation of the rat colony's existence and is forced to close down.
+After that, the food critic Anton Ego, also known as the "Grim Eater," has arrived at Gusteau's for a review, one that will be important to the cooks.
+However, except for Linguini and the rôtisseuse Colette, they all leave after finding out about Remy.
+Remy discovers Skinner has laid traps everywhere and traps him in a closet.
+Remy, his rat colony, Linguini, and Colette cook for many people, including Ego.
+Skinner escapes the closet and chases Remy throughout Gusteau's restaurant, wrecking it in the process.
+While Remy manages to escape from Skinner (who is later crushed accidentally by the chandelier), the restaurant's credibility is lost due to the revelation of the rat colony's existence, and it is forced to close down.
 However, with Ego's funding, Linguini and Colette manage to open a bistro called "La Ratatouille" with Remy as its head chef.

 Development

-Disney announced in November 2006 a Ratatouille video game release, which would coincide with the movie.
-Several of the actors from the film voice their characters in the game, including Patton Oswalt as Remy.
+In August 2004, THQ obtained the rights to make games based on Pixar's next four films.
+After the company's success of the first three games, The Incredibles, The Incredibles: Rise of the Underminer and Cars, THQ claimed that 25 million units of those games were sold, at the time of Ratatouille's announcement by THQ and Disney in November 2006, which would coincide with the movie.
+Several actors from the film voice their characters in the game, including Patton Oswalt as Remy.